 - 1. Call to Order

 - 2. Roll Call

 - 3. Invocation

+- a.
+The standard invocation for the City of Dunwoody Council Meetings shall read: "At this Council Meeting, help us to make decisions which keep us faithful to our mission and reflect our values.
+Give us strength to hold to our purpose; wisdom to guide us; and a keen perception to lead us.
+And above all, keep us charitable as we deliberate."

 - 4. Pledge of Allegiance

 - 5. Minutes

 - 6. Public Comment

 - 7. Approval of Meeting Agenda

 - 8. Consent Agenda

 - 9. Organizational and Procedural Items

 - 10. Reports and Presentations

 - 11. Unfinished Business

 - 12. New Business

 - 13. Other Business

 - 14. Public Comment

 - 15. Adjournment